Soulsender/Scarab/USAGE.md

 If you wish to modify the bot, there are some things you must edit.

 #### Token
 You will need to add your own token in `main.py` under `client.run()`.
-You will also need to make your own discord developer account.
+You will also need to make your own discord developer account to aquire a token.